dbryant4/furtive/README.md

 ToDo
 ======
+ - Test to see if manifest file exists before opening to prevent creating new manifest file even when we are not testing
  - Optimize for large amounts of data.
 Currently stores all hashes in a data type then returns the hashes.
  - Improve documentation by complying with PEP8
  - Add options for using multiple hash algorithms